ai-dock/base-image/README.md

 To make use of this service you should map `port 22` to a port of your choice on the host operating system.

 See [this guide](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys?refcode=405a7b000d31#) by DigitalOcean for an excellent introduction to working with SSH servers.

+>[!NOTE]
+>_SSHD is included because the end-user should be able to know the version prior to deloyment.
+Using a providers add-on does not guarantee this._

 ### Rclone mount